XSEDE/Container_Tutorial/Gateways2020/Day1 Part2b - Build-Convert-Run Exercise - Build and Convert.md

-# Day 1, Part 2 Build-Convert-Run Exercise: Build and Convert
+# Day 1, Part 2 Build-Convert-Run Exercise: Build the container
 ## Build, Convert, and Run an HPC job with a Container

 First of all, the example files we'll be using are all available